Dwarf Fortress: Community

 Dwarf Fortress has attracted a significant cult following.
 The game's difficulty, with most fortresses eventually succumbing to various forms of defeat, led to its unofficial slogan "Losing is fun!"
 Adams has said that the slogan was originally a throw-away joke from the game manual, and is meant to create comfort with the concept of permadeath.
 The slogan 'strike the earth' is used in marketing and community content.
 Tarn and Zach Adams answer questions from players on the game's official podcast, "Dwarf Fortress Talk".
 Donors receive personalized crayon drawings or short stories from Tarn Adams, and their names are displayed on a "Champions' List" online.
 In addition to cash donations, Adams said he has received many in-kind donations.
 For example, volunteers handle the bug tracking system.

 Players and members of the community have often written creative interpretations of game events.
 They have made diaries, short videos, comics and audio depicting their stories whether it involved success or defeat.
 Besides testing the game, sharing it with others and supporting it through donations, they make suggestions, help newcomers, share stories, and information in the Bay 12 Games forums.
 They maintain the dedicated wiki; there are also fan-organized podcasts and meet-ups.
-In 2006, a saga called "Boatmurdered", where fans passed around a single fortress and each played the game and saved it before sending it to another, was portrayed in detail from the start to its destructive end.
+In 2006, a saga called Boatmurdered, where fans passed around a single fortress and each played the game and saved it before sending it to another, was portrayed in detail from the start to its destructive end.
 This spread around gaming sites and boosted the game's popularity.
 There have been tutorials on YouTube with one being a 15-part series, and another 12-part written series called "The Complete and Utter Newby Tutorial for Dwarf Fortress".
 An illustrated guide to the game, called Getting Started with Dwarf Fortress: Learn to play the most complex video game ever made was released by technology publisher O'Reilly Media in 2012 written by Peter Tyson.
-Containing 240 pages, it has a foreword from Adams and is updated along with the game's development.
+Containing 240 pages, it has a foreword from Adams.

 On the game's community, Adams said, "They are the reason I've been able to make the step from hobbyist to full-time developer.
 I'm lucky to be able to run with whatever ideas we have and try new things."
 On players sending him forum posts or emails detailing their stories or events that happened during the game, Adams said, "It's really gratifying, because it's one of the things we set out to do is to get people to write these narratives about their game."
 Adams has admitted that some feats of the community surprised even him.
 Adams stated that the most impressive thing he had ever seen done with the game was when a player managed to create a Turing-complete 8-bit computer powered by dwarves.